devjas/pos/README.md

 ## POS System in Laravel 9

-This POS system is in developement.
+This POS system is still in developement.
+Some features may not function properly.
 Instructions will be updated accordingly.

 <i>Vendor directory is not included in this project.
 If you would like to preview this project in a browser you will need a vendor directory and follow installation instructions.
 First clone this project.</i>